-BPD can be a tricky illness for friends and loved ones to understand, but there are lots of ways that you can be supportive without becoming overwhelmed by the condition’s symptoms
+BPD (also known as emotionally unstable personality disorder) can be a tricky illness for friends and loved ones to understand, but there are lots of ways that you can be supportive without becoming overwhelmed by the condition’s symptoms

 Unfortunately, personality disorders like BPD still carry a great deal of stigma, due in part to outdated ideas about the condition, and labels such as ‘toxic’ that still get unfairly attached to people with BPD.
 Despite their difficulties forming and maintaining stable relationships, BPD sufferers can be the warmest, most empathetic and loving people, and offer truly rewarding connections.

 Although the condition can be hard to manage – not just for the sufferer, but for those around them – there are practical things that you can do to make sure that your relationship with someone who has this mental health condition is positive and solid.

 Ensuring that you know what BPD entails will make life easier for both yourself and your friend.
 A quick read of the NHS or Mind websites will offer plenty of insight into the illness, and will mean that you can approach difficult situations with more awareness and compassion.

 2. Be sensitive without ‘walking on eggshells’

 The hypersensitivity that comes with BPD means that those close to sufferers may feel as though they are ‘walking on eggshells’ at times.
 But, this doesn’t have to be the case.
 Open and clear communication is key, as is a basic sensitivity towards things going on in the other person’s life.